sd2379/docs-oxd-prod/3.1.0/sources/index.md

 ## FAQ's

 **What is oxd?**
-Under oxd we mean oxd-local and oxd-web. oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).
+Under oxd we mean oxd-server and oxd-web. oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

 **What is oxd-server?**
 oxd-server is a standalon service with socket connection.
 By default it's restricted to localhost only (by `localhost_only: true` configuration in `oxd-conf.json`).
 It's possible to turn off this restriction if set `localhost_only: false` in `oxd-conf.json`